jakartaee/concurrency/tck/README.md

 - `ee.jakarta.tck.concurrent.api.*` these are basic API tests that ensure methods throw the correct exceptions and return the valid values.
 - `ee.jakarta.tck.concurrent.spec.*` these are more complex SPEC tests that ensure that implementations behave as expected based on the specification.
 - `ee.jakarta.tck.concurrent.common.*` these are common packages shared between test packages.
-- `ee.jakarta.tck.concurrent.framework` this package is an abstraction layer to make writing tests using TestNG, Arquillian, and java.util.logging easier.
+- `ee.jakarta.tck.concurrent.framework` this package is an abstraction layer to make writing tests using TestNG, Arquillian, SigTest, and java.util.logging easier.

 ### What is not included
 The TCK uses but does not provide the necessary application servers, test frameworks, APIs, SPIs, or implementations required to run.